YOUTH DEMOCRACY MOVEMENT ANNOUNCED AT PALACE OF NATIONS

 "Our democracy ensures that youth representation is not tokenistic, but representative of the views of young people everywhere.” - Samuel Sasu Adoteng of Ghana, a representative of the All-Africa Students Union a member of the ECW Youth Constituency

 Over the next two years, the youth constituency provided input on emergency programs across the Middle East and North Africa, including in Afghanistan following US President Biden's withdrawal of U.S. troops and in Ukraine following the Russian invasion, in addition to multi-year programs in Syria, Palestine, Iraq, Somalia, Libya, Burundi, Bangladesh, Burkina Faso, the Congo, Chad, Ethiopia, Uganda, Columbia, Ecuador, Peru, Niger, and Mali.
-The constituency slowly carved out a democratic space within the fund and across the sector, building working relationships with leaders and sending delegates to conferences in Paris, Geneva, Dubai and New York.
+The constituency created a democratic space within the fund's decision-making structure and across the humanitarian sector, building working relationships with the elected representatives from the Civil Society Constituency, Education for all-Somalia, and the elected representative from the Teachers' Constituency, Education International.

-On International Youth Day 2022, the Education Cannot Wait youth constituency called on all humanitarian funds to create youth constituencies in a segment for U.N.
-News.
-The elected youth representative of the fund, Henry D Wright spoke to the camera from the Palais des Nations, in the same halls where diplomats from around the world convened for the assemblies of the League a century before.
-Henry elucidated the call in a syndicated op-ed for Inter Press Service, co-written with the Director of Education Cannot Wait, and members of the youth constituency from Nigeria, Sudan, Ghana, and Kenya personalized the movement through their own stories in a blog post for the Geneva Global Hub.
+On International Youth Day 2022, the Education Cannot Wait Youth Constituency called on humanitarian funds to include youth-led NGOs in dialogue and decision-making structures, from the local to the global level, in a segment for The United Nations Office at Geneva produced by UN Web TV.
+The elected youth representative, Henry Davidkhanian Wright spoke to the camera from the Palace of Nations, in the same halls where diplomats from around the world convened for the assemblies of the League a century before.
+The youth representative elucidated the call in an op-ed for Inter Press Service, co-written with the Director of Education Cannot Wait.
+Members of the ECW Youth Constituency from Nigeria, Sudan, Ghana and Kenya raised their voices in a blog post published by the Geneva Global Hub for Education in Emergencies.

 (Video: Youth Representative H.D.
 Wright releases the call to action from the Palais des Nations, Geneva, 2022)